Kitty Kat (song): Music video

-The music video for "Kitty Kat" was directed by Melina Matsoukas and co-directed by Knowles for the B'Day Anthology Video Album, which was released the same month.
+The music video for "Kitty Kat" was directed by Melina Matsoukas and co-directed by Beyoncé for the B'Day Anthology Video Album, which was released the same month.
 It was the first video of the eight videos shot in two weeks for the album.
 The music video for "Kitty Kat" is only one-minute long and it serves as the introduction for the music video of "Green Light".
 On the other hand, Matsoukas said that the half-day shoot for "Kitty Kat", by comparison, "was a breeze."
-Elaborating on the conception of the video, Knowles said: "We had the oversized kitty cat [in the video], which was so cute!
+Elaborating on the conception of the video, Beyoncé said: "We had the oversized kitty cat [in the video], which was so cute!
 I had to pretend it was there, because I was really in front of the green screen — I'd be on a big giant wooden cow and they superimposed a kitten.
 And we used leopard-print makeup and the catsuit and the nails to make me more like a cat.
 I really am a cat person".

 Matsoukas told that getting the cats to cooperate was a difficult step.
 She told MTV: "They were definitely the most diva out of anybody.
 Those cats were mad.
 We had animal trainers, but you really can't train a cat."
-To get the effect of Knowles riding the cat, Matsoukas used a large plastic cow covered in a black fur drape for Knowles to perform on.
+To get the effect of Beyoncé riding the cat, Matsoukas used a large plastic cow covered in a black fur drape for Beyoncé to perform on.

-The video was originally going to be its own music video as seen in the behind the scenes of B'Day Anthology with Knowles wearing more outfits and shooting more scenes than shown.
-It begins with Knowles showing cat-like eyes with leopard print make-up and fashion on.
-In some parts of the clip, Knowles plays with an oversized ball of pink yarn and later plays with an oversized black cat.
-The clip ends with Knowles pulling the oversized cat on a gold chain off set and just immediately after that, the music video for "Green Light" begins.
+The video was originally going to be its own music video as seen in the behind the scenes of B'Day Anthology with Beyoncé wearing more outfits and shooting more scenes than shown.
+It begins with Beyoncé showing cat-like eyes with leopard print make-up and fashion on.
+In some parts of the clip, Beyoncé plays with an oversized ball of pink yarn and later plays with an oversized black cat.
+The clip ends with Beyoncé pulling the oversized cat on a gold chain off set and just immediately after that, the music video for "Green Light" begins.
 Rohin Guha of BlackBook magazine described the video as "deplorable".
 Sal Cinquemani of Slant Magazine described the video for "Kitty Kat" as "pure camp".

 In 2013, John Boone and Jennifer Cady of E!
-Online placed the video at number five on their list of Knowles' ten best music videos, writing "It's Beyoncé running aorund with a giant cat!
+Online placed the video at number five on their list of Beyoncé's ten best music videos, writing "It's Beyoncé running around with a giant cat!
 And then riding it!
 What more could you want from a music video?!".

 Live performance

 Beyoncé performed "Kitty Kat" for the first time a capella on The Formation World Tour in Houston on May 7, 2016, almost ten years after the song was released.
+It was also performed in the same manner at her historic Coachella-headlining performance in 2018, and used in an interlude during the Renaissance World Tour.